gatsbyjs/gatsby/docs/docs/security-in-gatsby.md

 #### CSRF Tokens

 If you want to protect a page your server will provide an encrypted, hard to guess **token**.
-That token is tied to a user's session and is must be included in every POST request.
+That token is tied to a user's session and must be included in every POST request.
 See the following example:

 ```js
 <form action="http://mywebsite.com/blog/addcoment" method="POST">